"Authoritative Parenting Style, what is it and how does it affect your child?"

 *.
 Imagine a child who's encouraged to solve problems independently.
 This child is likely to become a confident decision-maker, unafraid to tackle challenges head-on.

-Authoritative parents help cultivate this skill by setting clear expectations and consequences, but also allowing their child to experience the natural outcomes of their actions.
+An authoritative parenting style helps improve this skill by setting clear expectations and consequences, but also allowing their child to experience the natural outcomes of their actions.

 * But it's not all sunshine and rainbows you know.
 Authoritative parenting styles require a delicate balance between setting boundaries and encouraging independence.